Bonevane/Spillage-Search/USER_MANUAL.md

 ## 📥 1.
 Cloning the Repository

+*Note that the ZIP file provided in the submission has a test dataset provided.*

 The repository contains large dataset and index files tracked by Git LFS.
 To clone the repository **without downloading the large files** (to save bandwidth and disk space initially), use the following command:

 ### Windows (PowerShell)